midtown-ai/glossary/glossary/f.md

  See also [F], ...

+# Few-Shot Reinforcement Learning
+# Few-Shot RL

+ Learn new tasks from only a few examples.
+Leverages prior knowledge.

+ More at:
+  * ...

+ See also [F], ...

 # File Mode

  Each step of the training process generate file and are not streamed (?).